FreeRCT/FreeRCT/developer_documentation/savegame.rst

    ?
 4      1-     Time left in the current working phase.
    ?
 1      1-     1 if the ride is working; otherwise 0.
    ?       ?
 1-     `Onride guests`_ data.
    ?
+8      2-     The ride's removal return cost.
+   ?
 4      1-     "irxf".
 ======  ======  =======  ======================================================